AdaptableTools/example-adaptable-openfin-integration/README.md

 You will see that this example includes the OpenFin plugin.
 This gives the user access to the OpenFin only functionality in AdapTable.

-This includes 'Live Excel' - not how 'ItemCount' in the first row is continually incrementing.
+This includes 'Live Excel' - note how 'ItemCount' in the first row is continually incrementing.

 If you export 'All Data' to Excel from the OpenFin toolbar it will automatically open Excel (assuming you have a version on your machine) and the spreadsheet will update every 2 seconds as the Grid ticks.